Brest, France: History

 In 1917, during the First World War, Brest was used as the disembarking port for many of the troops coming from the United States.
 Thousands of such men came through the port on their way to the front lines.
 The United States Navy established a naval air station on 13 February 1918 to operate seaplanes.
+This port also became a hot spot where the U.S. Navy and the French Navy engaged in underwater combat with German submarines.
 The base closed shortly after the Armistice of 11 November 1918.

 In the Second World War, the Germans maintained a large U-boat submarine base at Brest.
 Despite being within range of RAF bombers, it was also a base for some of the German surface fleet, giving repair facilities and direct access to the Atlantic Ocean.
 For much of 1941, Scharnhorst, Gneisenau and Prinz Eugen were under repair in the dockyards.
 The repair yard facilities for both submarines and surface vessels were staffed by both German and French workers, with the latter forming the major part of the workforce; huge reliance was made on this French component.

 In 1944, after the Allied invasion of Normandy, the city was almost totally destroyed during the Battle for Brest, with only a tiny number of buildings left standing.
 After the war, the West German government paid several billion Deutschmarks in reparations to the homeless and destitute civilians of Brest in compensation for the destruction of their city.
 Large parts of today's rebuilt city consist of utilitarian granite and concrete buildings.
 The French naval base now houses the Brest Naval Training Centre.

-During the postwar Nuremberg Trials, a memorandum of German admiral and Seekriegsleitung chief of staff Kurt Fricke from 1940 was given in evidence which suggested that the town should perhaps serve as a German enclave after the war.
+During the postwar Nuremberg Trials, a memorandum of German admiral and Seekriegsleitung chief of staff Kurt Fricke from 1940 was given in evidence which suggested that the town should serve as a German enclave after the war.